head of the lab

 Małgorzata is a PhD candidate in the Graduate School for Social Research.
 Graduated with an MA in Psychology with specialization in clinical neuropsychology and psychotherapy (University of Warsaw) in 2016.
 In 2018 she started to work as a research assistant in the Institute of Psychology, Polish Academy of Sciences.
 She was engaged in several research projects, including a project on neural markers of social cognition in schizophrenia.
 In her own research she focuses on the clinical aspects of social cognitive deficits in neuropsychiatric disorders.
 In 2019 she started her PhD project investigating neural correlates of social cognition disorders in individuals with Autism Spectrum Disorder (National Science Center of Poland, Preludium Grant, 2018/31/N/HS6/0375).
 During her free time she reads, practices yoga, listens to podcasts and wanders across Warsaw with her adopted dachshund (not necessarily at the same time).

 Anna is a PhD Candidate at the Department of Cognitive Psychology and Neurocognition, Faculty of in Psychology, University of Warsaw.
 Her scientific interests include social and clinical neuroscience, specifically social cognitive processes and response to social stressors in schizophrenia.
 Currently, she is conducting research on behavioural and physiological markers of response to social and non-social stressors in schizophrenia and in the general population using VR technology.
 She received her MA in Psychology from University of Warsaw in 2018.
-Apart from research career she also works as children and adolescent psychologist and crisis intervention counselor.
+Apart from research career she also works as children and adolescent psychologist.
+She is also a certified crisis intervention counselor.

 Monika is a research assistant at the Social Neuroscience Lab and a MA student in Cognitive Science at the Faculty of Psychology, University of Warsaw.
 She graduated from the Institute of Applied Social Sciences in 2020 defending her BA thesis on generational and emotional aspects of activism among members of the Youth Climate Strike movement in Poland.
 Currently, she is working on her research concerning social inequalities and fairness perception.
 Her scientific interests include broadly understood moral cognition and its both neurobiological and anthropological aspects.
 She loves Italian cuisine, jogging and painting.